The Wanderings of Odysseus in 3D Scenes: Introduction

 The availability of large-scale motion capture datasets (e.g.~AMASS~\cite{AMASS:ICCV:2019}) facilitates the learning of generative motion models.
 They can effectively produce motions based on the motion in the past~\cite{zhang2021we}, action labels~\cite{petrovich21actor}, scene context~\cite{hassan_samp_2021} and music~\cite{li2021learn}, without limit on a specific character.
-Although the motion realism is improved by replacing 3D skeletons with expressive body meshes, e.g. SMPL-X~\cite{SMPL-X:2019}, the generated motion is limited to a few seconds, and has jittering, foot-skating, and other artifacts.
-To populate the digital environment, we need a fully automated way to generate long-term, even infinite motion, for a large variety of human shapes.
-Specifically, given a 3D scene, e.g.~a digital architecture, we aim to generate massive number of virtual humans, whom possess diverse body shapes, move perpetually, and have plausible body-scene contact, in an automatic, efficient, scalable, and controllable manner.
+Although the motion realism is improved by replacing 3D skeletons with expressive body meshes, e.g., SMPL-X~\cite{SMPL-X:2019}, the generated motion is limited to a few seconds.
+It often has jittering, foot-skating, and other issues.
+To populate the digital environment, we need a fully automated way to generate long-term (potentially infinite) and realistic motions for a large variety of human shapes.

-This is a considerably challenging task, and far beyond the scope of existing solutions to our knowledge.
+This is a considerably challenging task and far beyond the scope of existing solutions to our knowledge.
 The first obstacle we encounter is how to generate infinitely long, diverse, and stochastic human motion sequences.
-Existing methods regard motion as a standard time sequence of high-dimensional feature vectors and propose to model it with a single neural network.
-However, uncertainty of human motion grows as time progresses, and thus modelling a perpetual motion requires a neural network to represent an infinitely complex distribution.
+Existing methods regard motion as a standard time sequence of high-dimensional feature vectors and propose to model it with a single deep neural network.
+However, the uncertainty of human motion grows as time progresses.
+It is unclear whether a deep neural network has sufficient power to represent a perpetual motion.